 Here are the 16 best breeds to welcome into your home and make a part of the family.

 You also may like: Most popular dog breeds that don't shed

 The massive mane on a Bergamasco sheepdog is a marvel.
-These dogs are chill, ideal for kids, and low maintenance.
-Don’t look for these sociable canines to start fights with others on the dog trail, but they are smart enough to protect you when needed.
+These dogs are chill, ideal for kids, and low-maintenance.
+Don’t look for these sociable canines to start fights with others on the trail, but they are smart enough to protect you when needed.
 The good news, too, is that you only have to bathe them one to three times a year, according to the Bergamasco Sheepdog Club of America.

 Friendly, fun-loving bearded collies will always be ready to play, no matter the weather.
-They are so friendly they may not do much for scaring away burglars, but they surprisingly do have a mighty bark.
+They are so friendly they may not do much for scaring away burglars, but they have a mighty bark.
 You’ll love the fact that bearded collies have a reputation for "herding" children to safety.